 It's not about where your product or service has been, but where it's going.
-If you are expecting investment or growth in your business, the investors are betting that the future holds more promise than the present.
+If you're expecting investment or growth in your business, the investors are betting that the future holds more promise than the present.

 One idea for showing this visually is to use slide design 149, which is an Arrows Infographic.
-This is a really nice looking design with multiple points for how your product may evolve.
+This is a nice-looking design with multiple points for how your product may evolve.

 3. Show Key Statistics in Data With Charts

 For startups, one of the most important things to show is your company growth with good data.
 For businesses that aren't yet earning revenue, investors are betting that a large userbase will eventually lead to customers.